wp-plugins/wp-smushit/readme.txt

 = Privacy =
 Be sure you&rsquo;re comfortable with Smush.it&rsquo;s privacy policy (found on their <a href="http://info.yahoo.com/legal/us/yahoo/smush_it/smush_it-4378.html">FAQ</a>).

-= Donate? =

-If you're so inclined, I've setup <a href="http://dunae.ca/donate.html">a donation page</a>.

-= Updates, etc... =

-Plugin updates are announced on [http://www.twitter.com/TheCHANGELOG](http://www.twitter.com/TheCHANGELOG).

 == Screenshots ==

 1. See the savings from Smush.it in the Media Library.